awsdocs/amazon-chime-administration-guide/doc_source/getting-started.md

 1. For **Account Name**, enter a name for the account and choose **Create account**\.

+1. \(Optional\) Choose whether to let Amazon Chime select the optimal AWS Region for your meetings from all available Regions, or to use only the Regions that you select\.
+For more information, see [Managing Meeting Settings](mtg-settings.md)\.

 ## Step 2 \(Optional\): Configuring Account Settings<a name="acct-settings"></a>

 By default, new accounts are created as **Team** accounts\.
 If you prefer to claim a domain and connect to your own identity provider, or Okta SSO, you can upgrade to an **Enterprise** account\.
 For more information about **Team** and **Enterprise** account types, see [Managing Your Amazon Chime Accounts](manage-chime-account.md)\.